Table of Contents

 In Mallorca, the whole Mediterranean comes to your table.
 From salt cod to fresh oysters and squid, Mallorca is a seafood lover’s paradise.

 For those who prefer meat, ‘lechona’ is a delicious roast suckling pig that is usually served on special occasions.
-However, most local restaurants offer it on set days, so look for it on the menu; this is a typical dish of the Mallorca’s gastronomy.
+However, most local restaurants offer it on set days, so look for it on the menu; this is a typical dish of Mallorca’s gastronomy.

 | The drinks of Mallorca

 The wine is very appreciated and recognized in Mallorca.
 In fact, there are 2 denominations of origin in Mallorcan wines: Pla i Llevant and Binissalem.
 The island has its own wine route, a tourist excursion allowing the visit of 12 farms on the island.